Bring Shelter Cymru’s expertise In-house

 Landlord and Contract Holder (Tenant) Obligations under the Renting Homes Wales Act 2016 (Level 1 Course)

-It is no secret that the Renting Homes (Wales) Act 2016 intends to change renting in wales forever.
+So it is no secret that the Renting Homes (Wales) Act 2016 changed renting in Wales forever.
 With this wide-reaching, ambitious legislation come new and updated obligations for landlords and the people who rent their properties.

 This course will provide learners with a broad understanding of the rights and requirements of landlords and contract holders under the new system and highlight the serious implications of getting things wrong.